Our Terms of working

 Clinical Supervision – Counsellors/Therapists have an obligation to use regular and ongoing supervision to enhance the quality of their work.
 This means that we speak to an external consultant/peer therapist about our work, but you will be anonymous within this process.
 Confidentiality is strictly held between you and your counsellor unless it was felt that you were at serious risk or someone else was at serious risk of harm.

-Length of Counselling - We provide up to 2 years counselling on a weekly basis, with the preference of sessions taking place at the same time and day of the week.
+Length of Counselling - We provide for as long as required o on a weekly basis, with the preference of sessions taking place at the same time and day of the week.
 It is recommended that an initial block of 8/12 sessions is undertaken to give therapeutic change a chance.
 Regular reviews every 3-4 weeks are also recommended to choose the best way forward.

 Endings - Healthy endings are an important part of moving forward, therefore we ask that before finishing counselling at least 2-4 weeks’ notice is given, therefore giving our work together with the opportunity to come to a positive end.